Money Market Instruments – Overview, Types & Benefits

 By Jupiter Team · · 6 min read

+Before we talk anything about money market instruments, we need to understand what a 'money market' is?
 The money market is where short-term assets with a maturity of up to one year are traded.
+These assets are usually traded by institutions which can process high volume trades.
 These financial assets are also highly liquid.
 So, they are comparatively safer and are used as near substitutes for money.

 Wondering what are money market instruments?
 Read on to know everything about them.

 These are unsecured debt contracts that offer a fixed rate of return, and therefore, are theoretically riskier.
 However, they carry a high credit rating, indicating that the issuers do not default.

 Money market instruments are used to fulfil large yet short-term capital needs of businesses, banks, and governments.

 They are preferred by borrowers (issuers) with an immediate need for capital and lenders (investors) who want to preserve their cash requirements, invest for the short term, and earn fixed returns.

 Some features of money market instruments are as follows:

 - Safe: Since they are issued by businesses and popular banks, these have high credit ratings and are comparatively safer than other instruments.